domits1/Domits/README.md

 # Repository - Domits Project
+(readme still needs to be adjusted to the aws/javascript workspace)
 ## Purpose

 This repository contains the code for the Domits project.
 The following instructions will guide you through the installation, setup and being able to start the project locally.